 The tart will be cooked when it feels firm to the touch and no longer 'jiggles' if you shake the dish.
 If your tart starts to brown too much before the centre has set properly, just cover the edges with a strip of tinfoil.

-Remove it from the oven and allow to cool completely before covering with tinfoil or plastic wrap and storing in the refrigerator.
+Remove it from the oven and allow it to cool completely before covering it with tinfoil or plastic wrap and storing it in the refrigerator.

 The final photo shows the texture of the underside of the tart.

 Even though there is a layer of custard in this impossible tart, the texture is quite firm.
 Once the tart has cooled in the refrigerator you will be able to cut it into slices and pick it up in your fingers.
 It will hold its shape nicely.

 When you are ready to serve, dust the tart with icing sugar.
 Don't do this too far in advance because the top of the tart is quite moist and the icing sugar will just dissolve.

 If you'd like to be notified of any new recipes, why not subscribe to my newsletter?
 As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.